silzai/ObsidianNotes/Notes/RandomStudyNotes/SoftwareEngineering/Lecture/part13-Project Management.md

 # Critical Paths
 - If this is delayed, then whole project will be delayed
 - Critical path is the longest duration path, cann
-- Slack time = 0 for activities in critical paths
+- Slack time must be 0 for activities in critical paths
 >[!information] Slack Time
 >maximum amount of time a activity can be delayed, and still finish the project in the shortest time possible